- Torres del Paine Hiking

-The next day was also supposed to be relatively easy.
+The next day of my Torres del Paine hiking adventure was also supposed to be relatively easy.
 I was going to hike 1 ½ hours to a viewpoint over Glacier Grey then return to the refugio along the same path and then take the path going back to Paine Grande.
-My Torres del Paine trek would be well underway.
+My journey on the W Trail Torres del Paine would be well underway.

 It should have been simple but the morning dawned with heavy rains and winds so strong that I was continually being blown off my feet.
-In retrospect, I must have looked so funny – I’d be walking in one direction and then be blown two paces in the other.
-At the time, what I felt could be described as a combination of pissed off and frustrated.
+In retrospect, I must have looked so funny.
+I’d be walking in one direction and then be blown two paces in the other.
+At the time, I’d describe my feelings as as a combination of pissed off and frustrated.

 Soon after, I set off for Paine Grande.
 It all looked so different from the previous day when the sun had been shining.
 Even with my heavy pack on, there were a few instances where the wind managed to blow me off course.
 I put my music on and trudged along.
 About halfway through the hike, the wind died down and the rain stopped.
 Before I knew it, I could see the lodge looming on the horizon and another day’s hike was done.

-I had always known that the third and fourth days of the W were going to require a change in pace.
+I had always known that the third and fourth days of the W trek in the Torres del Paine were going to require a change in pace.
 So far, I’d hiked about 12km each day.
-Day three of the hike would be 28km with a steep uphill climb into the Frances Valley, where the views of both the valley and the surrounding mountain ranges were supposed to be some of the best to be had on the trail.
+Day three of the W Trail was 28km with a steep uphill climb into the Frances Valley.
+This was the central line in the W after which the trail was named.
+Climbing to the top of the Frances Valley gives you stunning views of the valley and the surrounding mountain ranges.

-On arriving at Campamento Italiano, I dumped my large pack at the ranger’s station and then started uphill towards the first lookout “Mirador Frances”.
+When I arrived at Campamento Italiano, I dumped my large pack at the ranger’s station and then started uphill towards the first lookout “Mirador Frances”.
 It was steep at times and of course, fate would have it that the day had turned hot and clear.
-Suncream oozed down my face as fast as I could put it on.
-After an hour scrambling uphill, aided by my poles and some strategically placed ropes, I’d made it to the lookout.
+Suncream oozed off my face as fast as I could put it on.
+After an hour scrambling uphill, aided by my poles and some strategically placed ropes, I made it to the lookout.

 The view was worth the effort: from the height you could see the full scale of Lago Nordenskjöld, framed by the valley through which I’d just climbed.
 Cerro Paine, the tallest mountain in the park at 2850m loomed high and to the side, I could see the Torres in their glory.